Dual Locators

 1972

-Steel pipe, black paint, mirror
+Two steel pipes, black paint, mirror

 In 1971, Nancy Holt created the first of her Locators, sculptural “seeing devices” that draw attention to visual perception and place.
-The Locators developed from Holt’s interest in the circularity of photography and are simple constructions made from industrial pipes welded into a T-shape, designed to be looked through with one eye.
+The Locators developed from Holt’s interest in the circularity of photography.
+They are simple constructions made from industrial pipes welded into a T-shape, designed to be looked through with one eye.
 Holt’s first Locators looked out the windows of her West Village loft, directing the viewer’s gaze toward details of the built environment, such as a cracked window or an exhaust pipe.

+The following year, Holt expanded the visual language of the Locators through what she called “Loci,” painted circles and ellipses that resolve into perfect black circles, edged with a ring of light, when viewed through the Locators.
+She was interested in drawing attention to the processes, rather than the subject, of seeing.
 Dual Locators was made in 1972 and was first installed at the University of Montana Art Gallery in Missoula, Montana.
 It is a sculpture intended to be looked through in two directions: toward a mirror mounted on one wall and toward a black circle, the Locus, painted on the opposite wall.
-When one looks towards the mirror, one sees oneself looking.
+When one looks toward the mirror, one sees oneself looking.

 Writing